 There are many people using Maven or Ant for years but do no use a repository manager like Nexus or Artifactory.
 This article describes how easy it is to setup and run your Nexus - an Artifact Repository Manager.

-One of the greatest features of maven is the dependency management.
-Most of maven builds produces artifacts, also projects of course depend on another artifacts (e.g java jar files) in different versions and configurations.
-It's all about managing the artifacts.
+One of the greatest features of maven is dependency management.
+Most of maven builds produces artifacts, also projects, of course, depend on another artifact (e.g java jar files) in different versions and configurations.
+It’s all about managing the artifacts.